safesoftware/FMETraining/ServerAuthoring3SelfServe/Exercise4.md

 In the FME Server web interface, run the workspace, taking time to admire the new, cleaner set of parameters that are available:

 ![](./Images/Img3.62.Ex4.NewParametersOnServer.png)

+Outside of a training environment we might want to order the raster tiles into groups, but we'll live with it as-is for now.

 ---